bloomberg/blpapi-node/README.md

 functionality.

 Full examples contained in the `examples` directory demonstrate how to use most SDK functionality.
-Full descriptions of all availabe requests, responses, and options are contained within the BLPAPI API [Developer Guide](http://www.bloomberglabs.com/api/documentation/).
+Full descriptions of all available requests, responses, and options are contained within the BLPAPI API [Developer Guide](http://www.bloomberglabs.com/api/documentation/).